 Enclosure(s): This section is often forgotten, but it’s vital for graphic designers since it lists all the documents you’re sending to your employer.
 This includes your resume, the job application, and your portfolio among other things (check the job ad for any additional requirements).
 It reminds employers that more follows while also giving them a de facto checklist to ensure you’ve followed instructions.

-Formatting: Use the singular or plural form of “enclosure” depending on how many things you’re enclosing.
+- Use the singular or plural form of “enclosure” depending on how many things you’re enclosing.
 (Don’t forget to enclose your design portfolio!)

 Congratulations, you’re done with your cover letter!
 But that doesn’t mean you’re done quite yet.
 Along with finishing your portfolio, job application, and cover letter, you need to submit a resume.

 It may be tempting just to submit any old resume since you’re applying for multiple graphic designer jobs that likely have similar requirements.
 But even if the job skills and roles are similar, that doesn’t mean you should hand in whatever you have on hand.

 Like a generic cover letter, a generic resume won’t win you any points with future employers.
 Every document you submit needs to be tailored, updated, and polished so you can make a positive impact before you meet your employer face to face.

 But you’re not alone.
 Our resume builder features unique AI-powered advice to help create your graphic designer resume from a template like this one—by the way, you can edit this one right now if you like.

 Need a resume to pair with your AP English teacher cover letter?